ericom-gideon/docs/docs/apps/Setting_and_changing_your_apps_configuration_and_infrastructure.md

 __Additional Deployment Commands__

 You can run commands from the command line of your app server(s) from here in the same format as if you were running the command in Bash.
+This allows you to do perform tasks like run rake tasks against your database after running your migrations.

+Keep in mind that you won’t have to run the following types of commands as Ninefold does this all for you:

+	rake db:setup

+	rake db:migration

+	rake asset:precompile

+but a great example would be:

+	mv config/redis.yml.sample config/redis.yml

+for your Redis config.

+These pre- and post-migration commands will be run each time you commit to your branch or press __Force Redeploy__.

 #### Changing/Viewing Configuration for Your Deployed App